tbuchok/exceptions/README.md

 ### /node

-**_standard-sample.js_** demonstrates the standard in Node.js: passing errors back through as the first argument of the callback.
+`$ node node/standard-sample.js` demonstrates the standard in Node.js: passing errors back through as the first argument of the callback.

 ```js
 if (delay === '2.0') return callback(DELIBERATE_ERROR, null);
 ```

-**_throw-exception-sample.js_** does exactly what it sounds like -- the exception is thrown rather than passed as an argument to the callback.
+`$ node node/throw-exception-sample.js` does exactly what it sounds like -- the exception is thrown rather than passed as an argument to the callback.

 ```js
 if (delay === '2.0') throw new Error(DELIBERATE_ERROR);
 ```

-**_catch-uncaught-exception-sample.js_** is the most peculiar of the bunch.
+`$ node node/catch-uncaught-exception-sample.js` is the most peculiar of the bunch.
 Notice that the code now catches uncaught exceptions with

 ```js
 process.on('uncaughtException', function(err){